mcous/reflow/README.md

 	* In hit mode, once the temperature is hit, the heating will stop and the green light will go out, replaced by the red light
 	* In hold mode, the program will not stop unless you tell it to
 * Press the stop button to stop heating; the green light will go out and the red light will illuminate
-* Whenever the relay is open (i.e. heat is on) the red LED labeled "HOT" will illuminate
+* Whenever the relay is closed (i.e. heat is on) the red LED labeled "HOT" will illuminate

 ## things this board has been used for